spaiga/toll-parking/README.md

 Through Toll Parking API, an end user is able to search for the most convenient parking lot for its own vehicle, drive to it and park.
 At the moment of leaving, the API allows to compute the amount to pay and bill the end user.

-Toll Parking RESTful API is based on `OpenAPI Specification` (OAS) and uses `Swagger UI` tool to generate and visualize API documentation so it can be easily understood and used.
+Toll Parking RESTful API is based on `OpenAPI Specification` (OAS) and uses `Swagger` tools to generate and visualize API documentation so it can be easily understood and used.

-You can learn more about Swagger specifications from here: [http://swagger.io/specification/](http://swagger.io/specification/)
+You can learn more about *why* using OpenAPI/Swagger from here: [https://swagger.io/docs/specification/about/](https://swagger.io/docs/specification/about/)

 ## Getting Started